andraugust/andraugust.github.io/neural-style-transfer.md

 ## Footnote: Alternative Implementation

 In the code above we implemented gradient descent 'by hand'---we computed gradients and explicitly wrote `dest_im -= eta*g`.
 Wouldn't it be nice if we could use the fancy optimization algorithms already built into keras?
 But these algorithms optimize _weights_, and what we're optimizing is an input.
 An input isn't weights is it?
 It could be.
-We could trick keras into thinking an input image is weights by pre-pending the network with a layer containing the image's pixel-values as weights and use a pseudo-image containing all 1s to replace the original image.
-This way we can call `model.fit` the weights corresponding to the real image will be optimized, we just need to set all other weights to have `trainable = False`.
+We could trick keras into thinking an input image is weights by pre-pending the network with a layer containing the image's pixel-values as weights and use a pseudo-image of all 1s to replace the original image.
+This way when we call `model.fit` the real image will be optimized, we just need to set all other weights to have `trainable = False`.

 <br/>